gtulol/RUFS/README.md

    - Skin/Cape Loading
      - toggle the loading of Skin/Cape Files from the Auth Server, useful for reducing Data Usage
      - save your phone data plan usage if you play with mobile hotspot idk
+     - you can also toggle the loading of skin files for skull items and blocks

 ### Name
     I forgot what the abbreviation 'RUFS' was supposed to stand for ¯\_(ツ)_/¯